VanLang3/cloud-security-monitoring/README.md

 - Created test user, group, and permission set
 - Assigned AdministratorAccess to an AWS account
 - Identified `CreateAccountAssignment` as the key privilege escalation event in the CloudTrail event history
+## Phase 2 - Lambda function and EventBridge
+- Create the lambda function first
+- Then create the EventBridge tied to AWS services and have the lambda function as the target with event names ["AttachUserPolicy", "AttachRolePolicy", "PutUserPolicy"]
 ## Next Steps
 - Parse CloudTrail JSON logs using Python
 - Detect and alert on admin privilege grants